h-cel/ClimateVegetationDynamics_GrangerCausality/README.md

-# Papagiannopoulou_etal_GMD_2017
+# Climate - Vegetation Dynamics: a Granger causality framework
-This repository contains the source codes for the publication on "A non-linear Granger-causality framework to investigate climate–vegetation dynamics", by Papagiannopoulou et al., GMD, 2017.
+This repository contains the source codes used in the following publications:
+* Papagiannopoulou et al., 2017.
+"A non-linear Granger-causality framework to investigate climate–vegetation dynamics".
+Geoscientific Model Development. https://doi.org/10.5194/gmd-2016-266.
+* Papagiannopoulou et al., 2017.
+"Vegetation anomalies caused by antecedent precipitation in most of the world".
+Environmental Research Letters. https://doi.org/10.1088/1748-9326/aa7145.

 ### Prerequisites